cameraui/sdk/go/docs/api/sensor.md

 ## type SensorCategory

 SensorCategory categorizes a sensor's role in the system.
+It determines how the backend treats the sensor, read\-only or controllable.

 	type SensorCategory string

 <a name="SensorCategorySensor"></a>

 	const (
-	    SensorCategorySensor  SensorCategory = "sensor"  // Reports detected state (read-only from user perspective) SensorCategoryControl SensorCategory = "control" // Accepts commands (light, PTZ, siren, etc.)
+	    SensorCategorySensor  SensorCategory = "sensor"  // Read-only detection sensor (motion, object, audio, etc.)
+	    SensorCategoryControl SensorCategory = "control" // Controllable sensor with set methods (light, siren, PTZ, etc.)
-	    SensorCategoryTrigger SensorCategory = "trigger" // Fires one-shot events (doorbell ring) SensorCategoryInfo    SensorCategory = "info"    // Read-only informational data (battery level) )
+	    SensorCategoryTrigger SensorCategory = "trigger" // Event trigger (doorbell ring) SensorCategoryInfo    SensorCategory = "info"    // Informational read-only state (battery level) )

-<a name="SensorPropertyChange"></a>

-## type SensorTriggerRef

-SensorTriggerRef is a stable reference to a sensor for cascade trigger configuration.
-Uses composite key \(sensorType \+ sensorName \+ pluginId\) instead of UUID so references survive plugin restarts.

-	type SensorTriggerRef struct {
-	    // SensorType is the sensor type (e.g. "contact", "doorbell").
-	    SensorType SensorType `msgpack:"sensorType" json:"sensorType"`
-	    // SensorName is the sensor name (stable across restarts).
-	    SensorName string `msgpack:"sensorName" json:"sensorName"`
-	    // PluginID is the plugin ID that provides this sensor.
-	    PluginID string `msgpack:"pluginId" json:"pluginId"`
-	}

-<a name="SensorTriggerSettings"></a>
+<a name="SensorConsumer"></a>

 ## type SensorTriggerSettings

-SensorTriggerSettings is configuration for sensor cascade triggers \(contact, doorbell, switch, light, etc.\).
+SensorTriggerSettings is the sensor trigger settings \(contact, doorbell, switch, light, etc.\).

 	type SensorTriggerSettings struct {
 	    // Timeout is the sensor trigger timeout in seconds.
 	    Timeout int `msgpack:"timeout" json:"timeout"`
-	    // Triggers are sensors that also trigger the detection cascade (in addition to motion/audio).
+	    // Triggers are sensor entity ids that also trigger the detection cascade (in addition to motion/audio).
-	    Triggers []SensorTriggerRef `msgpack:"triggers" json:"triggers"`
+	    Triggers []string `msgpack:"triggers" json:"triggers"`
 	}

 <a name="SensorType"></a>

 ## type SensorType

 SensorType identifies the kind of sensor.
-Each maps to a smart\-home concept.
+"Sensor" is camera.ui's umbrella term for the smallest smart\-home unit, like Home Assistant's "entity" or HomeKit's "service": it covers measuring devices and controllable ones alike.

 	type SensorType string